nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 ## Disadvantages of this PAKE implementation

-- A MiM which knows the server DBMS contents is able to reproduce client authentication information as he want (this would break the PAKE security)
 - All communication must be wrapped using an asymmetric PFS protocol, because PAKE signup (especially!) and authentication data is still sensitive and shouldn't be exposed to any unauthorized party (for this a pre-shared key is